The future has arrived

 How it works?

-Smart Towns should have several important elements, in order to conform to the project concept.
-These elements are: monitoring, parking application systems, maps, intelligent houses and, of course, the cloud.
+Smart Towns should have several important elements to conform to the project concept.
+These elements are monitoring, parking application systems, maps, intelligent houses and the cloud.
 But what exactly does it mean?
 Let us discuss each one of these elements.

-Safety is one of the most important things that should be provided by the city authorities.
+Safety is one of the most important things the city authorities should provide.
 Monitoring allows for better control over the city, increases the likelihood of catching thieves or helps to determine who caused a car accident.
 It might also prevent the recurrence of such incidents.
-Additionally, monitoring with motion sensors placed at an intersection can greatly help in traffic management.
+Additionally, monitoring with motion sensors placed at an intersection can significantly help in traffic management.

 Smart car parks are a hot topic nowadays.
 It is probably because looking for a parking spot is one of the most frustrating aspects of modern city life.
 Driving several times around car parks without any result is really exhausting.
 That is why designers developed a tool to resolve this problem.
-Parking places are armed with sensors, co-operating with a mobile app that shows car parks with available spots, it also supports payments for parking, and even sends a reminder when the reservation is expiring.
+Parking places are armed with sensors, cooperating with a mobile app that shows car parks with available spots; it also supports payments for parking and even sends a reminder when the reservation expires.

 No, this is not about the usual maps or the GPS, but something much better.
-A fully completed map containing streets, parks, restaurants, public places, offices, car parks, or even important events displayed and updated in real-time.
+A fully completed map containing streets, parks, restaurants, public places, offices, car parks, or even essential events is displayed and updated in real-time.

-When it comes to urban infrastructure, opportunities and ideas are even more extensive.
+Regarding urban infrastructure, opportunities and ideas are even more extensive.
 Lighting, shutters, entrance and garage doors, heating – everything can be controlled via smartphone.
 Imagine dedicated, advanced and integrated software for refrigerators, ovens or blenders.
-Your refrigerator tells you what is inside of it, and then proposes some recipes using the ingredients that you already have.
-When you select one of the recipes, the oven starts to heat up to the correct temperature and the blender automatically sets the best parameters needed to knead the perfect dough.
-At the same time your refrigerator places an order for products that are running out.
+Your refrigerator tells you what is inside and then proposes some recipes using the ingredients you already have.
+When you select one of the recipes, the oven starts to heat up to the correct temperature, and the blender automatically sets the best parameters needed to knead the perfect dough.
+At the same time, your refrigerator orders products that are running out.

-None of these examples can be realised without a corresponding connection, so engineers have developed the cloud, providing permanent access to the resources you need, from anywhere, at any time.
-It is the most convenient solution which also provides Wi-Fi access throughout the city.
+None of these examples can be realised without a corresponding connection, so engineers have developed the cloud, providing permanent access to the resources you need from anywhere, at any time.
+It is the most convenient solution, providing Wi-Fi access throughout the city.